The Sonos Beam (Gen 1) vs Sonos Beam (Gen 2): Your Questions Answered

 SHOP SONOS BEAM GEN 2

-What's the difference between Dolby Digital 5.1 and Dolby Atmos?
+What's The Difference Between Dolby Digital 5.1 and Dolby Atmos?

-Dolby Digital is the direct predecessor to the new Dolby Atmos format, offering a maximum of 5.1 surround sound channels compared to the 5.1.2 or 7.1 offered by Dolby Atmos.
+Dolby Digital is the direct predecessor to the Dolby Atmos format, offering a maximum of 5.1 surround sound channels compared to the 5.1.2 or 7.1 offered by Dolby Atmos.
 Both are surround sound codecs, but Dolby Atmos incorporates height and space channels that Dolby Digital cannot to make the overall listening experience more 3D and immersive.

 The best example of this would be a Helicopter or Aeroplane flying overhead on screen, through Dolby Digital this experience can only be replicated through front firing drivers in the Beam Gen 1.
 With the Dolby Atmos-enabled Beam Gen 2, you’ll feel this sound as if it was coming from above you, making the audio experience truer to the director’s intention.